 Palm: For mature palm species, the earliest visible symptom is a premature shedding of most or all fruit regardless of developmental stage.
-Fruit that are shed from coconut often develop a blackened or water-
+Fruit that are shed from coconut often develop a blackened or water- soaked appearance at the calyx end.
+Necrosis of newly emergent inflorescences occurs concurrently with or follows fruit drop.
+Flower spikelets, which are normally light yellow to creamy white in color, appear partially or totally blackened.

 Fruit and flower symptoms are followed shortly thereafter by foliar discoloration.
-On the Atlantic tall coconut ecotype, leaves turn a golden yellow color.
+In the Atlantic tall coconut ecotype, leaves turn a golden yellow color.
 Discoloration begins on the lowermost (oldest) leaves and progresses towards successively younger leaves in the upper part of the crown.
 Discolored leaves typically remain turgid for some time before turning brown, drying and hanging downward around the stem for a few days before falling to the ground.
-The newest unopened leaf (spear) collapses, once foliar discoloration is advanced.
-Death of the apical meristem occurs at this stage, after which the remaining crown withers and topples away, leaving just a bare trunk standing.
+The newest unopened leaf (spear) collapses once foliar discoloration is advanced.
+Death of the apical meristem occurs at this stage, after which the remaining crown withers and topples away, leaving nothing more than a bare trunk standing.